 The guidance counselor is an integral part of the educational team providing services to students, parents/guardians, teachers and administrators.
-The counselor's goal is to help each student identify his/her needs, interests, and aptitudes and to use this information to get the most from their educational experience while aiding in the preparation of each student for life beyond high school; whether it be attending college or the world of work.
+The counselor's goal is to help each student identify his/her needs, interests, and aptitudes and to use this information to get the most from their educational experience.
 The guidance counselor will provide the following services:

-- Individual counseling regarding personal problems, school, or home related. - Information regarding school programs and course selections. - Academic appraisal through interpretation of test results. - College, vocational and career information and educational opportunities beyond high school.
+- Individual counseling regarding personal problems, school, or home related. - Information regarding school programs and course selections. - Academic appraisal through interpretation of test results. - Vocational and career information and educational opportunities beyond high school.

-If a student wants to see their guidance counselor, he/she should go before school to make an appointment.
+If a student wants to see the guidance counselor or school adjustment counselor, he/she should go before school to make an appointment.
 If an emergency exists, other arrangements will be made.
-Appointment slips may be obtained from counselors before school or after school for the following day to discuss any concerns students may have that require more time to resolve.